-J’khand crisis: Not announcing EC ruling may fuel horse-trading, UPA tells Governor | Politics
+J’khand crisis: Not announcing EC ruling may fuel horse-trading, UPA tells governor | Politics

 The CM’s party Jharkhand Mukti Morcha suspects that the BJP may make a serious attempt to poach MLAs from it and the Congress in a bid to topple the government in a manner “similar to Maharashtra”.

-Following a petition by the BJP seeking the CM’s disqualification from the Assembly in an office of profit case, the EC has sent its decision to state Governor Ramesh Bais on August 25.
+Following a petition by the BJP seeking the CM’s disqualification from the Assembly in an office of profit case, the EC has sent its decision to the state governor on August 25.
 Though the EC’s decision is not yet made official, there was a buzz that the poll panel has recommended Hemant Soren’s disqualification as an MLA.

 The BJP has sought Soren’s disqualification for violating Section 9 (A) of the Representation of the People Act, 1951, which deals with disqualification for government contracts.